 After completing the MSc, you will need to complete Stage 2 training to become a Practitioner Health Psychologist.
-There are a number of ways you can do this, one of which is the Professional Doctorate in Health Psychology that we run here at UWE Bristol.
+There are a number of ways you can do this, one of which is our Professional Doctorate in Health Psychology.
 Graduates from this programme are guaranteed an interview for the Professional Doctorate.

-For further details of Stage 2 training, visit the Division of Health Psychology website.
+For further details of Stage 2 training, visit the Division of Health Psychology.

 You must have a minimum 2:1 honours degree in Psychology or a closely related discipline.
 In exceptional circumstances, applicants with substantive relevant work experience or further training and a strong academic background will be considered, however we are unable to accept applicants without an undergraduate degree in psychology or a closely related discipline.
 Please contact the programme leader if you are unsure whether your academic background is suitable preparation for this programme.

 We particularly welcome graduates with appropriate experience in health psychology, and those who have been employed as health or related settings are encouraged to apply.
 Previous successful applicants have had a wide range of health-related experience including working as nurses, health care assistants, admin in a health setting, health promotion, psychology assistant posts, research assistants, teaching.
 Newer graduates with an academic background incorporating health psychology with a plan for acquiring health-related work experience alongside the programme are also welcome to apply.

 - Some experience with statistics, e.g. T tests, ANOVA, correlation, regression